-If you’re experiencing signs or symptoms that feel like you could be going into labor, you should call your doctor or midwife right away to let them know what you’re experiencing.
+If you’re experiencing signs or symptoms that feel like you could be going into labor, it’s a good idea to call your doctor or midwife right away and let them know what you’re experiencing.

 When should I go to the hospital for labor?

 It’s important to know that “when” you should go to the hospital for labor will vary per person.
-You should also be thinking about your commute to the hospital, will there be traffic, etc…
+You should also be thinking about your commute to the hospital, will there be traffic, do you know where to park, etc…

 The rule of thumb is that once you’re in “active labor“, you should be on your way or at the hospital.